Glenelg East, South Australia: Schools

 Glenelg Primary School is located within the suburb.

 Within walking distance in neighbouring suburbs are two private schools: St Peter's Woodlands Grammar School and Immanuel College.

 A majority of the suburb also fits into the Brighton Secondary School Zone.

 Transport

 Glenelg East has access to main roads adjacent to the suburb.
 Travel times by car to the Adelaide CBD and the Adelaide Airport are about 25 and 15 minutes respectively.
 The suburb is well serviced by bus routes along Anzac Highway and Brighton Road.
 The Glenelg tram, which runs through Glenelg East, has four stops within the suburb.
 Trams at 15-20-minute intervals take about 25 minutes to the city and 50 minutes to the Adelaide Entertainment Centre.
 The service was first opened in August 1873 as the South Terrace railway line.
 It was taken over by the Municipal Tramways Trust and started operation as an electrified tramway on 14 December 1929.

 The Mike Turtur Bikeway alongside the tramline makes commuting by bike popular on a sealed off-road bikeways and on secondary roads within the suburb.

+Tram stop

+Glenelg East is also the location of a stop on the Glenelg tram line.